UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 # What is Data Visualization?

-Notes: At its core, data visualization is about representing numbers with graphical elements, such as position, area, color, etc. Picking the most appropriate component for you data can be tricky, but fortunately there is research on which are the most appropriate for different situations which we will use as guidance in our visualization journey.
+Notes: At its core, data visualization is about representing numbers with graphical elements such as the position of a line, the length of a bar, or the color of a point.
+We often visualize data in order to help us answer a specific question we have about our dataset, but it can also help us generate new questions.
+In addition to using visualizations to explore data ourselves, we can use them to effectively communicate our insights to others, as we will learn in later modules of this course.

 ---